Extra Firm Pillows: The Good, the Bad & the Uncomfortable

 What are the (good) extra firm pillow options?

 The firm pillows on the market today vary considerably.
 An extra firm down pillow will feel much different than a similarly labeled memory foam pillow.
 And a buckwheat or microbead pillow can feel unexpectedly firm to those accustomed to the softer pillow types.
-Finding the right type of firm pillow can be overwhelming.

-What’s best?
+So What’s best?
 The truth is, no single type of pillow works for everyone.
 Thankfully we have choices – lots and lots of choices.

 Pillows are most easily categorized by what they’re filled with.
 A quality fabric pillow case, or shell is an important component, but its general character is dictated by the filling.
 Your pillow’s filling makes it feel the way it does.
 Each type of pillow filling has its own advantages and disadvantages and appeals to a unique audience of sleepy heads.